cedricbonhomme/health/README.md

 ### Database configuration

-Create a new database (SQLite, MySQL, PostgreSQL) for this application and configure the connection to this new database in the file *conf.cfg* with:

-* the kind of the database (for example *postgres*);
-* the database user name and password;
-* the database address and port;
-* the database name.

 #### Example with SQLite

-Configure the connection:
+Configure the connection in the file *conf.cfg*:

 ```ini
 $ grep 'database_url' conf/conf.cfg